-In the spring and summer of 2020 we experienced a moment where the color of the sky went from pale grey to clear blue.
+In the spring and summer of 2020, we experienced a moment where the color of the sky went from pale grey to clear blue.
 When we could hear the sound of nature when we went out in our cities.
-For me personally, it was the first spring since childhood where I didn’t suffer from severe hay fever symptoms.
+For me personally, it was the first spring since childhood when I didn’t suffer from severe hay fever symptoms.

-That year was a special one, and it led us in Servebolt to re-define our three core values: sustainability, courageousness and musicality.
-As employees in our everyday work, we strive to make these values guide us both in personal decision making and in the company as a whole.
+That year was a special one, and it led us at Servebolt to redefine our three core values: sustainability, courageousness, and musicality.
+As employees in our everyday work, we strive to make these values guide us both in personal decision-making and in the company as a whole.

-Consumers and businesses demand suppliers to make better choices, and ensure they invest in or deal with the companies that have a broader view on corporate sustainability.
-So how do we as Servebolt go about this in practice?
+Consumers and businesses demand suppliers to make better choices and ensure they invest in or deal with companies that have a broader view of corporate sustainability.
+So how do we, as Servebolt, go about this in practice?

 The UN has set out the 17 Sustainable Development Goals (SDGs).
 We believe that it is our responsibility to be part of the solution and contribute to reaching these goals.
 Doing so will keep us in tune with strong global trends.